 This is the easy part.
 If you’re currently using an older device, now’s the perfect time to upgrade and preserve your network access.
-Our best recommendation is to get an unlocked iPhone or unlocked Samsung phone, or unlocked Google Pixel with broad network band compatibility.
+Our best recommendation is to get an unlocked iPhone, an unlocked Samsung phone, or an unlocked Google Pixel with broad network band compatibility.
 This lets you stay connected through the upcoming changes, and also gives you the freedom to jump between wireless carriers if you ever find a better deal.

 iPhone Upgrade Options

 Although all US-sold iPhones from the iPhone 6 onward are compatible with the 4G LTE bands used in the US, we suggest going with an unlocked iPhone XR, unlocked iPhone SE 2020, or newer.
 This gets you a relatively modern iPhone with a fast processor, great software features, and access to the very latest iOS 15.4 software update.